eamonne/ghostwriter/README.md

   * Or could use the same color structure but a whole chain of messages?
   * Might be weird when we go to a new blank page though.
 It'd look like the new input erased everything
   * In general this would also make it easier to handle scrolling maybe
+  * Maybe two different triggers -- a continuation trigger and a start-anew trigger
 * Run off of a network-local Vision-LLM (like ollama)
   * First attempt at using the OpenAI-API compatible ollama failed; the ollama LLAMA 3.2 vision model doesn't support tools
   * Though Groq has a modified llama-3.2-vision that DOES have tools... but it isn't nearly as good as ChatGPT, Claude, or Gemini.